-Fran Hickman’s impeccable taste for minimalist interiors marries exceptionally with 23 Architecture’s penchant for materiality, light and space in the refurbishment of this handsome four-bedroom Victorian terraced home.
-Occupying a half-moon terrace of stucco-fronted properties, the interior is exceptionally reimagined by the duo, who modernised the period property by redefining the layout.
+Fran Hickman’s signature taste for minimalist interiors marries seamlessly with 23 Architecture’s penchant for materiality, light and space in the refurbishment of this handsome four-bedroom Victorian home.
+Perched along a half-moon terrace of stucco-fronted properties, the power has taken the layout of this period property back to the drawing board.

-When we spoke to Stuart Robertson, Design Director of 23 Architecture, we were curious about their choice of a free-flowing arrangement.
-“The design is conceived as a vertical loft apartment, with a series of stacked open-plan, inter-connected rooms resulting in a dramatic adaptation of the Victorian crescent house, the staircase at its core within a theatrical triple void of the closet wing volume” he explained, “this openness was brought about by our client’s desire for the interconnection of the main living spaces with the private bedrooms hidden away upstairs.
-It's modern open, forgiving and so easy to live in”.
+We spoke to Stuart Robertson, Design Director of 23 Architecture about their choice of a free-flowing arrangement.
+“The design is conceived as a vertical loft apartment, with a series of stacked open-plan, interconnected rooms resulting in a dramatic adaptation of the Victorian crescent house.
+The staircase is at its core, within a theatrical triple void of the closet wing,” he explained.
+“This openness was brought about by our client’s desire for the interconnection of the main living spaces with the private bedrooms hidden away upstairs.
+It's modern, open, forgiving and so easy to live in”.

-Set against an eye-catching red mural by art Pierre Bonnefille and a deftly chiselled statement lighting feature, the winding staircase in the hallway is an architectural wonder.
-Ascending over five floors, the spiral staircase is lit by an overhead elliptical skylight at its summit and the use of timber and white plaster encapsulate the palette of the whole home.
+Backdropped by an eye-catching red mural by art Pierre Bonnefille and a deftly chiselled statement lighting feature, the winding staircase in the hallway is an architectural inspiration.
 “The stair design evolved to become a delicate ribbon of intertwining materials- an outer surface of polished plaster contrasting with an inner timber lining finished in stained oak”, Stuart recalls.
-Theatrically wrapping around the vertical arrangement, it is a masterful rendition of light, shape, texture and colour that contrasts the sharp edges of its structure.
-A view of the property is available at every level, regular points from which to admire the talents of the designers involved.
+Lit by an elliptical skylight, it is a masterful rendition of light, shape, texture and colour that contrasts the sharp edges of its structure.